ask0ne/pigge/README.md

 So for example, auth contains all the login/registraion logic and files related to it.

+wallet_id - FOR EXTERNAL USE ONLY AKA USED BY KIDS TO PAY OTHER KIDS

+Other IDs are used for INTERNAL PURPOSE ONLY

 ├───migrations (DB stuff) <br>
 │<br>
 └───pigge<br>